Hitchin: Rail

 Hitchin railway station is on the East Coast Main Line Great Northern Line, and is also on the Cambridge Line as the last stop before it diverges towards Cambridge, 1.42 km to the northeast of Hitchin.
 The station is a call on services provided by Govia Thameslink Railway under its Great Northern and Thameslink brands.
 These provide direct connections to Cambridge, Letchworth Garden City, Peterborough and London Kings Cross; as well as St Pancras International, Gatwick Airport, Three Bridges and Brighton.
 Journeys to London and Cambridge typically take 33 minutes.
 Journeys to Stevenage take 5 minutes, Peterborough 45 minutes, and Gatwick Airport 78 minutes.

 Hitchin Rail Users Group serves as the local voluntary group actively consulting with train companies on behalf of local people.

 Road

 The A505, A600 and A602 roads intersect in Hitchin, which is about 3 mi from the A1(M) motorway and about 10 mi from the M1 motorway.

 Aviation

 Hitchin is about 14.48 km from Luton Airport, with a direct bus service linking the two.
-The connections are provided by National Express (number 787) or Arriva in Herts and Essex (100 Saphire services).
+The connections are provided by National Express (number 787) and Arriva in Herts and Essex (100 Saphire services).